What We Do

 Accessible Playground Project

 In 2019, the Kiwanis Club of Tweed and the Municipality of Tweed partnered on a significant initiative to upgrade and add new equipment to the Kiwanis playground in Memorial Park – the Accessible Playground Project.
 We were thrilled to announce that on March 31, 2021 we received funding from the governments of Canada and Ontario under the Canada Infrastructure Program.
 Infrastructure Canada provided $169,581, and Ontario’s Ministry of Infrastructure committed an additional $141,176 for the Project.
 A total of $310,757 in government funding for the Project!

 Fund raising began in late November 2019, and by March 2021 our community had raised $96,742 for the Project.
 With a total of $407,499 in hand for the Accessible Playground Project, site preparation and construction began in June following removal of the existing playground equipment.

 A sincere thank you to all of the community donors, the governments of Canada and Ontario, and to the Playground Committee (with representatives from the Kiwanis Club of Tweed and the Municipality of Tweed) that have made the Accessible Playground Project a reality!

 The Playground includes a variety of equipment that specializes in engaging sensory, motor, cognitive and social skills: a spinner, swings, panels, slides, ladders and a zipline specifically designed to include those using wheelchairs or other mobility aids.
-The Project will improve general playground equipment, and rubber surfaces will be used in various locations within the playground.
+The Project has improved general playground equipment, and rubber surfaces have been used in various locations within the playground.
 All children will have the opportunity to play and enjoy the Playground in the heart of the Village.

 While this special project was underway, the Kiwanis Club of Tweed continued to fund other community initiatives.
 All businesses, organizations and individuals who make donations will be acknowledged on signage (in preparation) at the playground, and receive a tax receipt for contributions over $10.
 To learn more about the project or to donate, take a look at this fact sheet, or contact the Municipality of Tweed, 255 Metcalf St., Postal Bag 729, Tweed, ON K0K 3J0, 613.478.2535

 Support for Activities, Programs & Organizations